sparsematrix/QidiThumbnails-OrcaSlicer/README.md

 1) You have to compile the script yourself as described in [Packaging Guide](#packaging-guide).
 I am not pre-building anything...probably.
 2) Place the binary somewhere on your system and remember the path (`/Users/sparky/sandbox/QidiThumbnails-OrcaSlicer/dist/QidiThumbnails-OrcaSlicer`)
-3) Set the thumbnail generation in Orca Slicer to 300x300 (should be the default).
-Click on the little pencil icon to the right of the printer drop-down if you need to change it.
+3) Set the thumbnail size in Orca Slicer as desired (default is 300x300 and will work).
+The largest thumbnail used by the printer is 380x380 so you might want to set Orca at least that big if you want to avoid minor scaling quality loss.
+Click on the little pencil icon to the right of the printer drop-down if you want to change it.
 4) Configure the path to the post processing script binary.
 Under the Process section, click Others and scroll down to Post-processing Scripts.
 Add the full path to your executable.
 Orca will automatically send the path to the gcode it generates so you only need the path to the executable.
 5) If it isn't working, check the [FAQ](#faq)